 Mr. Simon has also litigated a number of class action cases in Delaware.
 Mr. Simon and his partner, Richard H. Cross, Jr., investigated and filed their first class action in 2006, in the Delaware federal case captioned, Johnson, et al. v.
 Government Employees Insurance Co., et al., D. Del.
 C.A.
 No. 1:06-cv-408.
 Mr. Simon and Mr. Cross were appointed lead counsel in that case, as well as in a related state court case, and have served as lead counsel in other consumer class action cases filed in Delaware.
 Mr. Simon served as co-counsel to plaintiffs in a class action trial before the Delaware Court of Chancery, in the case captioned, Kurt Fox v CDx Holdings, Inc., Del.
 Ch.
 Ct.
 C.A.
-No. 8031-VCL, a case where the Chancery Court awarded plaintiffs more than $16 million in damages.
+No. 8031-VCL, a case where the Chancery Court awarded the plaintiffs $20 million in damages.
 He is currently co-counsel for plaintiffs in a putative class action case involving the University of Delaware, and tuition charges during the Covid-19 pandemic.

 From time to time, Mr. Simon advises companies on general matters, including issues with contracts, personnel and governance.

 Mr. Simon graduated from Washington and Lee University in Lexington, Virginia in 1992 with a Bachelor of Arts degree and received his Juris Doctorate from Widener University Delaware Law School in Wilmington, Delaware.
 During law school, he served on the law review for the Delaware Journal of Corporate Law.